danialias/axmol-gesture-recognizers/README.md

 Axmol Engine Gesture Recognizers
 =============================

-Adaptation for Axmol Engine (WIP)

-Original version by [Alfonso Grillo](https://github.com/alfogrillo)
+Original version by [Alfonso Grillo](https://github.com/alfogrillo) Adaptation for Axmol Engine by Daniel Alias on 24/12/14 (yy/mm/dd)

-This project is an extension of Cocos2d-x that provide touch Gesture Recognizers.
+This project is an extension for Axmol Engine that provide touch Gesture Recognizers.

 The classes recognize the following gestures: